 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On May 22 we read Chapter 28 in Acts.
-It's the book's final chapter, and it offers us several glimpses into the life and character of Saint Paul.
+Chapter 28 of the book of Acts offers us several glimpses into the life and character of Saint Paul.

 The chapter first describes a winter sea voyage, a fierce storm and shipwreck on the island of Malta.
 Fortunately, the island's inhabitants welcome their wet, cold visitors with a fire.
 Paul shows himself to be one who serves rather than waiting to be served; he helps the others gather sticks and heaps them on the blaze.
 The heat draws a viper out of Paul's bundle of sticks, and it attaches itself to his hand.
 When he shakes it off and is unharmed, the natives see that he can't be overcome either by shipwreck or a possibly poisonous snake.
 They decide he is a god.